HAOLI-TUKL/autonomous_exploration/README.md

 * my_car package and my_controller mainly deals with the vehicle model and driver for the simulation in Gazebo.
 # Example
 ![image](https://github.com/githubleoleo/autonomous_exploration/blob/master/images/astar.png)

+video of the simulation can be found :https://www.youtube.com/watch?v=Z0UcYPeM29c

 # Maintainers